dotnet/docs/docs/framework/wcf/feature-details/how-to-exchange-messages-within-a-reliable-session.md

 1. Place the *Service.svc* file in your Internet Information Services (IIS) virtual directory.

-### To configure the client with a WSHttpBinding to use a reliable session
+### Configure the client with a WSHttpBinding to use a reliable session

 1. Use the [ServiceModel Metadata Utility Tool (*Svcutil.exe*)](../../../../docs/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe.md) from the command line to generate code from service metadata: